kennyhyun/linuxdev/README.md

 If you want to repeat from scratch for some reason, you can run `./destroy.sh` and retry `bootstrap.sh`.

+docker is available and you will see the samba container running for the VM

+Please use install-docker-clients script if you don't have docker clients installed.

 ## Packages covered by setup (host)

 - vagrant